 Warpwire provides users with the ability to create a Live Broadcast which they can share with other users.

 Currently, live broadcasting is not supported in all browsers, though you can view a live broadcast in any browser.
-Both Google Chrome and Mozilla Firefox support live broadcasting.
+Google Chrome, Mozilla Firefox, Microsoft Edge, and Opera all support live broadcasting.

 To begin setting up a Live Broadcast, navigate to the desired Warpwire Media Library in your browser.
-If the library doesn't yet exist, you'll need to Create a new Media Library or turn on Warpwire for your course.
+If the library doesn't yet exist, you'll need to Create a new Media Library or turn on Warpwire for your course within an LMS context.

 Click the plus (+) button at the top of the screen, then select "Live Broadcast" to begin the process.

 Give your broadcast a Title and Description, then click "Setup Live Broadcast."